Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

-The concerns for the applicability of low-energy effective quantum field theory are strengthened by looking at the literature available on the quantum pictures of spacetime that provide motivation for the study of modified dispersion relations, which as mentioned usually involve either noncommutative geometry or Loop Quantum Gravity.
-The construction of field theories in noncommutative spacetimes requires the introduction of several new technical tools, which in turn lead to the emergence of several new physical features, even at low energies.
-I guess that these difficulties arise from the fact that a spacetime characterized by an uncertainty relation of the type $\delta x \, \delta y \ge \theta (x,y)$ never really behaves has a classical spacetime, not even at very low energies.
+never really behaves as a classical spacetime, not even at very low energies.
 In fact, according to this type of uncertainty relation, a low-energy process involving soft momentum exchange in the $x$ direction (large $\delta x$) should somehow be connected to the exchange of a hard momentum in the $y$ direction ($\delta y \ge \theta/\delta x$), and this feature cannot be faithfully captured by our ordinary field-theory formalisms.
-For the so-called ''canonical noncommutative spacetimes" one does obtain a plausible-looking field theory~\cite{dougnekr}, but the results actually show that it is not possible to rely on an ordinary effective low-energy quantum-field-theory description because of the presence\footnote{The issues encountered in dealing with the IR/UV mixing may be related to the concerns I mentioned above for the large-boost limit of quantum gravity.
-In a theory with IR/UV mixing nothing peculiar might be expected for, say, a collision between two photons both of $MeV$ energy, but the boosted version of this collision, where one photon has, say, energy of $100 TeV$ and the other photon has energy of $10^{-2} eV$, could be subject to the IR/UV mixing effects, and be essentially untreatable from a low-energy effective-field-theory perspective.} of ``IR/UV mixing"\cite{dougnekr,susskind,gianlucaken} (a mechanism such that the high-energy sector of the theory does not decouple from the low-energy sector, which in turn affects very severely\cite{gianlucaken} the outlook of analyses based on an ordinary effective low-energy quantum-field-theory description).
+For the so-called ``canonical noncommutative spacetimes'' one does obtain a plausible-looking field theory~\cite{dougnekr}, but the results actually show that it is not possible to rely on an ordinary effective low-energy quantum-field-theory description because of the presence of ``UV/IR mixing''\cite{dougnekr,susskind} (a mechanism such that the high-energy sector of the theory does not decouple from the low-energy sector, which in turn affects very severely the outlook of analyses based on an ordinary effective low-energy quantum-field-theory description).
 For other (non-canonical) noncommutative spacetimes we are still struggling in the search of a satisfactory formulation of a quantum field theory~\cite{lukieFT,gacmich}, and it is at this point legitimate to worry that such a formulation of dynamics in those spacetimes does not exist.